zfdang/free-for-macOS/README.md

 ### HOMEBREW:

-   A Homebrew formula is available at https://github.com/zfdang/homebrew-free-for-macOS
+   A Homebrew formulae is available at https://github.com/zfdang/homebrew-free-for-macOS

    To install via Homebrew, run the following:

       brew tap zfdang/free-for-macOS
       brew install free-for-macOS

+   If we can collect enough stars, this formulae will be submmited to offical Homebrew repository.

 ### COMPILATION: